jimasp/behave-vsc/CONTRIBUTING.md

 ## Debugging with your own host project
 - Remember to disable the extension.
-- Open `.vscode/launch.json` in the extension repo project and change the `args` setting containing `"${workspaceFolder}/../my-project"` to repoint it at your project path.
+- Open `.vscode/launch.json` in the extension repo project and change the `args` setting that contains `"${workspaceFolder}/../my-project"` to repoint it at your project path.
-- Then it's the same steps as "Debugging the extension with the example projects"
+- Then it's the same steps as above, just click "Debug Extension - MY PROJECT"

 ---
 ## Running integration tests
 Either:
-- a. (`Ctrl+Shift+D`) and click the "Run Extension Test Suite" target (if "Extension Tests" is the current selection, you can just hit (`F5`) from anywhere)
+- a. (`Ctrl+Shift+D`) and click one of the "Run Extension Test Suite" targets (if a "Run Extension Tests..." is the current selection, you can just hit (`F5`) from anywhere)
 OR
 - b.
 Close vscode and excecute `npm run test` from a command line.